 Joining one of the many RC Airplane clubs available can offer many benefits.

 If you live close to a large city, then the chances are there are a few clubs to choose from.
 The first thing to do is to visit your local hobby shop and ask for details of any local RC airplane clubs.
-If you live in North America then I can be of further assistance in your search.
 All clubs belong to a national association.
+The list below could help you-

 If you have a choice then I would suggest you visit their flying fields and take a good look.
 Of course there are many points to consider, but a superb flying field can make your decision easy!